Briefly about KI's research

 Researchers

-KI has approximately 3,000 employed researchers, of which just over 440 are full professors.
-Over the past three years (2021-2023), 56 professors have been recruited to KI, 34 percent of whom were women, which is below the recruitment target of 60 percent women.
-However, in total, women make up just over 60 percent of the employees.
+KI has approximately 3,000 employed researchers, of whom just over 420 are full professors.
+During 2024, KI recruited 18 new professors, of whom 10 were women (55 percent).
+In total, 62 percent of the employees are women.
 KI works actively with gender equality and equal treatment.
 In 2023, KI was awarded a newly established EU prize for its long-term work to promote gender equality in academia.

-KI has over 2,000 doctoral students, representing 34 percent of all doctoral students in medicine and health sciences in Sweden.
+KI has over 2,200 doctoral students, representing more than one third of all doctoral students in medicine and health sciences in Sweden.
 Every year, about 350 doctoral students graduate from KI.
 In addition, about 3,500 researchers have some form of looser connection to the university, such as researchers employed by Region Stockholm or visiting researchers.
 A large proportion of KI's doctoral students and researchers come from countries other than Sweden.
 The working language in many research groups is English.

 Scientific publications

-In recent years, KI's researchers have published more than 7 500 scientific articles annually.
-More than 90 percent of these articles have been published in collaboration with other actors outside the university, in Sweden and abroad.
+In 2024, KI's researchers published some 7,200 scientific articles.
+More than 90 percent of these articles were published in collaboration with other actors outside the university, in Sweden and abroad.
 A large proportion of the research has some form of connection to healthcare.
 Many of the scientific articles are also part of the doctoral theses presented at KI.

 Clinical research